ljzycmd/SimDeblur/README.md

 ### New Features

+[2022/3/8] We further provide a image deblurring-based inference code, please refer to **Usage** section for the using.

 [2022/2/18] We add PVDNet model for video deblurring.
 Note that it requires the pretrained BIMNet for motion estimation.
 Thus please modify the CKPT path of BIMNet in the source codes.

 [2022/1/21] We add Restormer model.
 Note that it can only works on PyTorch1.8+.